 Pupil Name: DOB: Year group:

 Home Address:

 Post Code:

-Name of Parent/Carer completing this for rm:
+Name of Parent/Carer completing this form:

-First day of absence: Date of re eturn_to school:
+First day of absence: Date of re turn to school:

-If leaving your home address before the f you will leave irst day of abser nce, please provide the date or ו which

-Total number of days missed: \\\\\ days

-I understand that if the absence request is unauthorised the school may request that Cornwall Council issue a Penalty Notice.
-I understand that a Penalty Notice is issued to each liable parent/carer of each child taken out of school and that this carries a fine of £80 if paid within 21 days, increasing to £160 if paid within 28 days.
-I also understand that if my child is further absent from school without authorisation within any 3-year period, I will be committing a further offence under the Education Act 1996.
-Which may result in a further request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
-Penalty Notices for a second offence are issued per liable parent, per child and each carry a fine of £160, payable within 28 days.
-I understand that fines are per parent and will be capped to two fines within any three-year period.
-Once this limit has been reached, I understand that other action such as a parenting order or prosecution will be considered.
+If leaving your home address before the first day of absence, please provide the date on which you will leave Total number of days missed: days Reason for absence: I understand that if the absence request is unauthorised the school may request that Cornwall Council issue a Penalty Notice.
+I understand that a Penalty Notice is issued to each liable parent/carer of each child taken out of school and that this carries a fine of £60 if paid within 21 days, increasing to £120 if paid within 28 days.
 I understand that if I do not pay the fine, it may result in legal action being taken against me.
 I understand that parents have a duty to ensure their child's regular attendance at school and failure to do so is an offence under Section 444(1) and Section 444(1A) of the Education Act 1996.
+Signed Dated (Please ensure you give at least 15 school days' notice of the proposed absence)